zevtyardt/proxy.rs/README.md

 - `-l, --limit <LIMIT>`: The maximum number of working proxies.
 Default: 0.
 - `-f, --format <FORMAT>`: The format in which the results will be presented.
 Default: default.
 Possible values: default, text, json.
 - `-o, --outfile <OUTFILE>`: Save found proxies to a file.
 By default, the output is displayed on the console.

+### serve
+Run a local proxy server that distributes incoming requests to a pool of found HTTP(S) proxies with the high level of anonymity:

+_still in progress_

 ## Currently Under Development